microsoft/Intune-Resource-Access/src/PFXImportPowershell/README.md

 ```

 ## Create initial Key Example
 1. Setup Key -- Convenience method for creating a key.
 Key's may be created with other tools.
 If you don't have a dedicated provider, you can use "Microsoft Software Key Storage Provider".
-Only include the MakeExportable switch if you must move the key to another machine that is hosting another connector.
+Only include the MakeExportable switch if you must have the ability to move the key to another machine.
 ```
 Add-IntuneKspKey "<ProviderName>" "<KeyName>" {-MakeExportable}
 ```